kelcheone/ceremonia/README.md

 - `GET /api/get-file/{sessionId}` - Retrieves generated files.
 - `GET /api/health` - Health check endpoint.

+If you have the Bruno api client, you can load the collection provided in [bruno-dkg-client-api](bruno-dkg-client-api) and test the endpoints.

 Example `curl` command to run the DKG ceremony:

 ```sh